-Who can appeal: You may appeal the decision only if you write a letter which is received before the close of the record for the hearing, if you testify at the hearing, or if you are the property owner/applicant.
+Who can appeal: You may appeal the decision only if you have written a letter which was received before the close of the record at the hearing or if you testified at the hearing, or if you are the property owner or applicant.
 Appeals must be filed within 14 days of the decision.
-Appeals must be filed within 14 days of the decision.
-An appeal fee of \$5,000.00 will be charged (one-half of the BDS application fee, up to a maximum of \$5,000).
+An appeal fee of \$5,000.00 will be charged (one-half of the application fee for this case).